rasmusdriving/agentic_chat/README.md

         *   Select "Transcribe Audio" from the context menu.
         *   The extension popup will open (if not already open) and automatically start the transcription.
     *   **Transcription Process:**
-        *   A loading indicator will appear in the popup while the audio is fetched and processed.
+        *   A loading indicator (`Transcribing audio...`) will appear near the bottom of the popup while the audio is fetched and processed.
-        *   Once complete, the transcript will be displayed in the "Transcription" section.
+        *   Once complete, a notification bar will appear near the bottom with the text "Transcription available".
-        *   Use the "Copy", "Summary", or "Email" buttons to interact with the transcript.
+        *   Use the "Attach", "Copy", or "Dismiss" (✕) buttons on the notification bar to interact with the transcript.
+        *   Clicking "Attach" will make the input area glow briefly.
+Type your question about the transcript and send it; the transcript text will be automatically included with your question.

 ## Project Structure